-The principal elements of the Group's land and buildings, within property, plant and equipment, were last revalued in preceding financial years by independent professionally qualified valuers.
-The book value of these properties had been adjusted to the revaluation and the resultant surplus, net of applicable deferred income taxes, had been credited to the revaluation reserve in shareholders' equity (Note 16).
+A specific property of the Organisation was revalued on 31 December 2024 as reflected in the table above, while the other principal elements of the Organisation's land and buildings, within property, plant and equipment, were last revalued in preceding financial years.
+All valuations were carried out by independent professionally qualified valuers.
+The book values of these properties have been adjusted to the revaluation and the resultant surplus, net of applicable deferred income taxes, has been credited to the revaluation reserve in shareholders' equity (Note 16).
 These valuations were made on the basis of open market value taking cognisance of the specific location of the property, the size of the site together with its development potential, the availability of similar properties in the area, and whenever possible, having regard to recent market transactions for similar properties in the same location.